coping with pet loss: how to talk to your child

 Explaining pet death to a child can be heartbreaking work.
 If you were lucky enough to share an incredible bond with your childhood pet, you know how much it hurts to lose that special friend.
-Dealing with pet death and the resulting grief in children may be painful, but it’s necessary.
+Dealing with the loss of a pet and the resulting grief in children may be painful, but it’s necessary.

 The bond formed between pets and children is undeniable.
 The grief of losing childhood pets very often carries over into adulthood, as one study shows.
 A survey conducted by the American Humane Association Animal Welfare Research Institute found that 40% of adults surveyed said the loss of a childhood pet from injury, disease, or old age continued to affect them as adults.
 What’s more important in the study is that more adults (45%) were still affected as adults when their pets were given away, ran away, or had an unknown end.